Heba-WebDev/HNG-Notifications-System/email-service/README.md

 - **PostgreSQL**: Database (each service uses its own database)
 - **Redis**: Caching and rate limiting

-See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed information about how services share infrastructure.

 ### Message Flow

 1. Notification service publishes message to RabbitMQ exchange